miso-lims/walkthroughs/tutorial-detailed-samples.md

         * `PROJ-502`
         * `PROJ-503`
         * `PROJ-504`
+    * _Sample Class_: Select `{{ site.aliquot_class }}`.
+    * _Sample Type_: Select any value if one is not selected automatically.
-    * _QC Status_: Select `{{ site.detailed_qc_status_good }}`
+    * _QC Status_: Select `{{ site.detailed_qc_status_good }}`.
     * _Purpose_: Select any option from the dropdown.
 1. Click _Save_.

-Upon successful save, a green status will show at the top that says "Saved 4 items".
+Upon successful save, a green status bar will show at the top that says "Saved 4 items".
 Buttons to allow editing the samples or propagating them will show at the top of the table.
 The sample names and aliases will have been filled in automatically.
 Record these on your worksheet. <img src="pics/blue_pencil.png">